Fraser Valley Regional Library: Present day

 In 1951, the official name was changed to the Fraser Valley Regional Library District (FVRL).
 FVRL is the largest public library system in British Columbia.

 FVRL is governed by a board of directors and financially supported by its member municipalities and through a Government of BC operating grant.
 Board members are elected officials of its member municipalities.

 Special collections

-World languages
+World Languages

-FVRL has recognized the need to better serve the culturally diverse communities in which it operates and has allotted $80,000 per year to its World Languages Collection.
+The FVRL has allotted $80,000 per year to its World Languages Collection, which provides both adult and children's fiction and non-fiction books, DVDs, and CDs in languages other than English.
 The collection is split between the 24 branches and consists of over 42,000 items in 14 languages.
-It includes a mix of both adult and children's fiction and non-fiction books, DVDs and CDs.

 Lifelong learning programs

 FVRL supports lifelong learning and literacy.
 To promote ongoing learning and literacy within the community FVRL offers various programs and workshops for all age groups from toddlers to seniors.
 Programs include: